Skip to content

 --authenumssoAuthentication mode: sso (OIDC) or none (public)

---api-keystringAPI key for tunnel auth.
+--api-keystringAPI key.
 Also checked in HLE_API_KEY env var and config file

 --websocketbooleanenabledEnable WebSocket proxying.
 Use --no-websocket to disable

---allowstringAllow an email to access the tunnel via SSO.
+--allowstringAllow an email (additive).
 Format: email or provider:email.
 Providers: any (default), google, github, hle.
-Repeatable.
-Idempotent
+Repeatable

 --verify-sslbooleanfalseEnable SSL certificate verification for the local service